tillitis/tillitis-key1/doc/threat_model/threat_model.md

 - App slot 0, containing the boot verifier, can not be changed after provisioning.
 It's app digest is mentioned in the firmware in ROM.
-  Firmware will only start it after a power cycle if the computed digest is the same.
+  Firmware will only start it if the computed digest is the same.

 - App slot 1: Changing app needs user to assert presence by touching touch sensor.
 For malicious apps we rely on the app getting it's own